Skip to main content

 Guidance on the people proofs for responsible managers

-‘People proofs’ are the documents (national criminal history check, bankruptcy check, qualifications and business references) that provide us with information on the good fame and character of your nominated responsible managers.
+‘People proofs’ are the documents (national criminal history check, overseas bankruptcy check (if relevant) , qualifications and statements of personal information) that provide us with information on the fitness and propriety of your nominated responsible managers.

 Some issues that we find in applications with people proofs are: